-On a final note the uncredited Batman co-creator Bill Finger was offered the chance to be a consultant for the series in Season 1.
-But for whatever reason he turned the role down.
-However, he co-wrote The Clock King episodes in Season 2 of the series, and he did contribute many of the things that I have mentioned in this entry.
+The previously uncredited Batman co-creator Bill Finger was offered the chance to be a consultant for the series in Season 1.
+For whatever reason he turned the role down, however, he co-wrote The Clock King episodes in Season 2 of the series, and he did contribute many of the things that I have mentioned in this entry.

 Sources: SuperHeroHype forum users theMan-Bat and The Joker, PART ONE OF THREE The BATMAN’S UTILITY BELT! – dialbforblog.com, Another BATMAN ’66 Blast!
 Set Designs!
 The Riddler!
 Julie Newmar!
 See AND Hear! – bigglee.blogspot.co.uk, Bob Kane to Wiliam Dozier, November 29th 1965, box 6, Coll.
 06851, William Dozier Papers, American Heritage Center, University of Wyoming, Adam West’s 2008 Den of Geek interview, BATMAN, PART VII – IT’S EVOLUTION, BABY By Scott Tipton comics101.com, 66batman.com users Scott Sebring and Andy Fish’s posts from the Who Really Created Batman??? thread, Comics in which Batman kills By Silver Nemesis from batman-online.com, An image of Batman’s Strange Transformations – TerryMC from comicvine.com,